abriljordan/ga_blog/docs/student-tracker/manage-students.md

 ## Add and remove students

 **Add students to the group:**
-*	Check the box to select students, then click blue arrow pointing right.
+1. Select one or more students., then click blue arrow pointing right.
-* Click **Save** button to save changes.
+2. Click **Save** button to save changes.

 **Remove students from the group:**
-*	Check the box to select students, then click blue arrow pointing left.
+1. Select one or more students., then click blue arrow pointing left.
-* Click **Save** button to save changes.
+2. Click **Save** button to save changes.

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.add-remove-students-form.png)